veikkonyfors/util/shell/oneliners.md

 \# 1.2.2022: Unfortunately not all Unix systems have du with -S option available natively.
 E.g. MacOSX, AIX.
 \# Had once upon a time self written command 'dus' doing exactly the same thing.
 \# It was in java.
 I might some time compose 'dus' in Python and make it available.
 \# 3.2.2022: AIX nowadays seem to have -S for separate directories.
 MacOSX still doesn't have.
+\# 9.2.2022: One could use sudo to be able to scan all directories.
+\# Even so, some transient directories gives errors, thus directing stderr to /dev/null

-find . -type d -exec du -sS {} &#92;; | sort -nr | head
+sudo find . -type d -exec du -sS {} &#92;; 2&gt;/dev/null | sort -nr | head

 \# List space required by ordinary files in each directory of the current directory tree.
 \# MacOSX version, with bash and perl.
 A bit more cryptic :-(